Table of Contents

 (Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

-Day 1 – North Side of the Park and Chisos Basin
+Day 1 – North Side of Big Bend National Park and Chisos Basin

 Let’s face it, just getting to Big Bend NP is half of the adventure.
 Located in West Texas, at least several hours from the nearest reasonably-sized town, Big Bend is not a place you stumble upon accidentally.
 You could fly to El Paso, San Antonio or even Midland, but you’re still going to be driving several hours.
 Unless you’re driving overnight or getting a VERY early start, don’t expect to arrive before about noon.